pmem/pmdk/doc/libpmemobj/oid_is_null.3.md

-For special cases where volatile (transient) variables need to be stored on persistent memory, there's a mechanism composed of *struct pmemvlt* type and **pmemobj_direct_volatile()** function.
-To use it the *struct pmemvlt* need to be placed at the beginning of the region of transient data.
-Macro *PMEMvlt* can be used to construct such a region.
+For special cases where volatile (transient) variables need to be stored on persistent memory, there's a mechanism composed of *struct pmemvlt* type and **pmemobj_volatile()** function.
+To use it, the *struct pmemvlt* needs to be placed in the neighborhood of transient data region.
+The *PMEMvlt* macro can be used to construct such a region.
-When the **pmemobj_direct_volatile()** function is called on such region, it will return the pointer to the data and it will ensure that the provided constructor function is called exactly once in the current instance of the application.
+When the **pmemobj_volatile()** function is called on a *struct pmemvlt*, it will return the pointer to the data and it will ensure that the provided constructor function is called exactly once in the current instance of the pmemobj pool.
-The constructor is called with the *ptr* pointer to the data after the *struct pmemvlt*, and this function will return the same pointer if the constructor returns *0*, otherwise NULL is returned.
+The constructor is called with the *ptr* pointer to the data, and this function will return the same pointer if the constructor returns *0*, otherwise NULL is returned.
+For this mechanism to be effective, all accesses to transient variables must go through it, otherwise there's a risk of the constructor not being called on the first load.

 # RETURN VALUE #